-Backbone.js is a lightweight JavaScript framework that allows of adding structure to the client-side code in the MVC pattern.
-Backbone works in conjunction with its hard-weight dependency, Underscore.js, the utility library that provides a lot of the functional programming support and contains a number of functions as well as specialized helpers for function binding, JavaScript templating, and so on.
+Backbone.js is a lightweight JavaScript framework that allows adding structure to the client-side code in the MVC pattern.
+Backbone works in conjunction with its hard-weight dependency, Underscore.js, the utility library that provides a lot of the functional programming support and contains a number of functions, specialized helpers for function binding, JavaScript templating, and so on.

 Backbone is based on the MVC principle that stands for Model, View and Controller classes.

 The sources for integration of Webix with Backbone are not included into the Webix library package.
-You can take them from the GitHub repository
+You can get them from the GitHub repository

 To get the profound knowledge of the framework, go to the Backbone.js homepage.